dfujiwara/dfujiwara.github.io/PITCHME.md

 ## Enabling a highly effective team

-Whole is greater than the sum of parts
+The whole is greater than the sum of its parts

 Technology and product change, but people don't change as much

 ---

-## 1. Trust
+### 1. Building trust

 - 1:1
-- Autonomy, accountability, ownership
 - Team activities

 ---